finbourne/lusid-sdk-csharp-preview/sdk/docs/AggregationApi.md

 > ListAggregationResponse GetValuationOfWeightedInstruments (InlineValuationRequest inlineValuationRequest = null)

-[EXPERIMENTAL] Perform valuation for an inlined portfolio
+[BETA] Perform valuation for an inlined portfolio

 Perform valuation on the portfolio that is defined by the weighted set of instruments passed to the request.